-With over 3,500 proximity food stores spread across more than a thousand cities, towns and villages in three countries, we recognize the importance of being an active citizen in the contribution towards overcoming the socio-economic risks faced by communities, such as through fighting malnutrition and hunger, and helping to break the cycles of both poverty and social exclusion.
-In addition, we support projects concerning knowledge about nutrition, aiming to raise awareness, especially among younger generations, about having healthy eating habits and lifestyles.
+With over 3,500 proximity food stores spread across more than a thousand cities, towns and villages in three countries, the Group recognizes the importance of being an active citizen in the contribution towards overcoming the socio-economic risks faced by communities, such as through fighting malnutrition and hunger, and helping to break the cycles of both poverty and social exclusion.
+In addition, Jerónimo Martins supports projects concerning knowledge about nutrition, aiming to raise awareness, especially among younger generations, about having healthy eating habits and lifestyles.